yuxiaotan/booknotes/notes/articles/buffett_letter_2018.md

 	5. Insurance companies of BKA
 		- Float generating companies

-- B. and C. hopes for a "elephant sized acquisiton" in 2019
+- B. and C. hopes for a "elephant sized acquisition" in 2019

+- BKA has insurnace float of 122B.
+B. claims that they will never lose more than 3% per year in float size.
+I question this claim.

+- BKA bought 50% of GEICO for 47M in the 1970s, then bought out the rest for 2.3B later in 1995.

+- Buffett closes the letter reassuring everyone that his belief that american posperity will continue.